-Our annuli are endowed with two orientations, we will call these the 1- and 2-dimensional orientations.
+Our annuli are endowed with two orientations, we will call these the 1- and 2 dimensional orientations.
 The one dimensional orientation is the direction of the annulus as a "strand" of the tangle.
 In other words, each annulus has a "core": a distinguished line along the tube, which we require to be oriented as a 1-dimensional manifold.
 Furthermore, the annulus as a 2-dimensional surface is oriented.
+An example is shown on the right.